 There are several major aspects that back up a well-grounded digital transformation strategy:

-- Open communication — to make sure your production really needs this or that technology, continuous communication among site managers, stakeholders, and tech specialists is a must.
+Step 1.
+Establish open communication.
+Continuous communication among site managers, stakeholders, and tech specialists is a must.

-- Clear goals — be precise with the goals you want to achieve by leveraging new technologies, and remain focused on real business needs and current performance challenges.
+Step 2.
+Set clear goals.
+Be precise with the goals you want to achieve by leveraging new technologies, and remain focused on real business needs and current performance challenges.

-- Secured funds — communicate your vision to the stakeholders, and attract new investors to accumulate the finance needed for an uninterrupted transformation process.
+Step 3.
+Generate funds.
+Communicate your vision to the stakeholders, and attract new investors to accumulate the finance needed for an uninterrupted transformation process.

-- Experienced team — take time to gather a team of seasoned professionals to enable the effective and smooth adoption of new technologies and workflows.
+Step 4.
+Find an experienced team.
+Take time to gather a team of seasoned professionals to enable the effective and smooth adoption of new technologies and workflows.

 What are the examples of implementing digital transformation in manufacturing?